-One of the most common ingredients found in lactation cookies, galactogogues.
-The best lactation cookies always contain galactogogues, which are substances found in various herbs and foods that promote lactation.
-Examples of galactogogues include turmeric, fennel seed, oatmeal, and chickpeas, just to name a few.
+This is one of the most common ingredients found in lactation cookies.
+The best lactation cookies always contain galactagogues, which are substances found in various herbs and foods that promote lactation.2 Examples of galactagogues include turmeric, fennel seed, oatmeal, and chickpeas, just to name a few.

 Lactation Cookie Recipe

-Using the ingredients above, in less than 5 minutes, you can use this lactation cookie recipe to quickly create a wholesome snack that offers your body a variety of the galactagogue nutrients you need to boost breast milk supply.
+Using the ingredients above, in less than 5 minutes, you can use this lactation cookie recipe to quickly create a wholesome snack that offers your body a variety of the galactagogue nutrients you need when breastfeeding or pumping to boost breast milk supply.

 - 3 1/2 tablespoons coconut oil, melted